Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 8 comments

-Henry Martinez says a couple of years ago
+Henry Martinez says 3 years ago

 Greetings David!
 So I ended up switching Oncologist after 1.5 years for my Dad as I was not satisfied with his prognosis and double talk.
 He wanted to perform another Biopsy on my Dad saying he did not know how much cancer he has in his bones.
 Skeptical, we went for a second opinion.
 The new Oncologist said he saw no evidence or reason for another biopsy.
 All the blood data was enough.
 He is prescribing my Dad get back on Revlimid (5mg), Acyclovir (400mg), Dexamethadone (20mg), Xgeva and Darzalex.
 I just saw that I missed your Thursday talk and you spoke about your concerns.
 Is there a problem with Darzalex?